PGY1 pharmacy residency program

 Service commitment: Ambulatory care and inpatient operations - required

-Ambulatory care is a weekly, one half-day longitudinal clinic rotation.
-The resident will be provided with training in comprehensive medication management for patients with conditions including diabetes, hypertension, hyperlipidemia, congestive heart failure, and anticoagulation within a Patient Aligned Care Team (PACT) clinic.
-Residents are precepted by Clinical Pharmacist Practitioners and will gain experience working under their preceptor’s scope of practice.
+Ambulatory care is a longitudinal experience with a concentration on population management.
+The resident will be provided with an introduction to performance metrics and a reinforcement of comprehensive medication management skills.
+Potential population management areas include--but are not limited to--diabetes, hypertension, congestive heart failure, anticoagulation, women's health, COPD, nicotine cessation and medication safety.
+Residents are precepted by Clinical Pharmacy Practitioners and will gain experience working under their preceptor's scope of practice to improve facility performance metrics using population health tools.

 Elective rotations